What is kangaroo care?

 How did kangaroo care come about?

-Kangaroo care came about as a response to the high death rate in preterm babies seen in Bogotá, Colombia, in the late 1970s.
-There, the death rate for premature infants was 70 percent.
-The babies were dying of infections, respiratory problems, and simply due to lack of attention.
+Kangaroo care was developed in Bogota, Colombia in the late 1970s.
+This type of care was a response to a high death rate in preterm babies — the death rate for premature infants was approximately 70% at that time.
+The babies were dying of infections, respiratory problems and simply due to a lack of attention.
 Researchers found that babies who were held close to their mothers’ bodies for large portions of the day not only survived, but thrived.

-In the United States, hospitals that encourage kangaroo care typically have their mothers or fathers provide skin-to-skin contact with their preterm babies for several hours each day.
-However, skin-to-skin contact is encouraged for all babies, including term babies.
+In the United States, hospitals that encourage kangaroo care typically have mothers or fathers provider skin-to-skin contact with their preterm babies for several hours each day.
+Kangaroo care isn’t only for premature babies — it can also be very good for full-term babies and their parents.
+Now, skin-to-skin contact is encouraged for all babies.

 Why does kangaroo care work?

 The benefits of kangaroo care listed above have all been demonstrated in research studies.
-In fact, studies have found that skin-to-skin holding stabilizes heart and respiratory rates, improves oxygen saturation rates, better regulates an infant’s body temperature, and conserves a baby’s calories.
+In fact, studies have found that by holding your baby skin-to-skin, it can stabilize the heart and respiratory (breathing) rates, improve oxygen saturation rates, better regulate an infant’s body temperature and conserve a baby’s calories.

-When a mother is kangarooing, the infant typically snuggles into the breast and falls asleep within a few minutes.
-The breasts themselves have been shown to change in temperature to accommodate a baby body's changing temperature needs.
-In other words, the breast can increase in temperature when the infant's body is cool and can decrease in temperature as the baby is warmed.
+When a mother is practicing kangaroo care, her infant typically snuggles into her breasts and falls asleep within a few minutes.
+The breasts themselves have been shown to change in temperature to match your baby’s temperature needs.
+In other words, your breasts can increase in temperature when your baby’s body is cool and can decrease in temperature when the baby is warm.

-The extra sleep that the infant gets snuggling with mom and the assistance in regulating body temperature helps the baby conserve energy and redirects calorie expenditures toward growth and weight gain.
-Being positioned on mom also helps to stabilize the infant’s respiratory and heart rates.
-Finally, research has also shown that kangaroo care results in positive effects on brain development.
+The extra sleep that your infant gets while snuggling with mom and the assistance in regulating body temperature helps your baby conserve energy and redirect calorie expenditures (use) toward growth and weight gain.
+Being positioned on mom also helps to stabilize your infant’s respiratory and heart rates.
+Research has also shown that practicing kangaroo care can have a positive impact on your baby’s brain development.